-Customers must have leaking traps to qualify for rebates.
+Customers must have steam traps in the failed open or leaking state to qualify for rebates.
 However, if a commercial customer opts to replace all traps without inspection, rebates and the savings are discounted to take into consideration the fact that some traps are being replaced that have not yet failed.

-The baseline criterion is a faulty steam trap in need of replacing.
+The baseline criterion is a faulty steam trapin the failed open or leaking state.
 No minimum leak rate is required.
 Any leaking or blow through trap can be repaired or replaced.
 If a commercial customer chooses to repair or replace all the steam traps at the facility without verification, the savings are adjusted.
 Savings for commercial full replacement projects are reduced by the percentage of traps found to be leaking on average from the studies listed.
 If an audit is performed on a commercial site, then the leaking and blowdown can be adjusted.